dheemanthp/Android/Android Architecture Components.md

 Assigning excessive responsibility to the UI controllers in this way also makes testing a lot harder.
 It's easier and more efficient to separate out view data ownership from UI controller logic.

+Implement a ViewModel
+Architecture Components provides ViewModel helper class for the UI controller that is responsible for preparing data for the UI.
+ViewModel objects are automatically retained during configuration changes so that data they hold is immediately available to the next activity or fragment instance.
+For example, if you need to display a list of users in your app, make sure to assign responsibility to acquire and keep the list of users to a ViewModel, instead of an activity or fragment, as illustrated by the following sample code: